This topic will walk you through how to set up an ADFS SSO/SAML Integration. This includes how to set up ADFS in Ironclad and create a claim rule.

 - Enter a name for the XML file and click Save.

-- In Ironclad, click on your name located in the top right corner.
+- In Ironclad, click on your profile icon located in the top right corner.
 Navigate to Company Settings > Integrations > SAML.

 - Click Add SAML Configuration.